cosmos/sdk-tutorials/proof-of-file-existence/tutorial/02-pofe-chain.md

 This creates the `claim` type, as well as adding its relevant CLI commands, handlers, messages, type, queriers, and keepers.

-At this point, we have a working application that we can use - you can verify this by checking the output of the secondary terminal window.
+At this point, we have a working application - you can verify this by checking the output of the secondary terminal window.

 However, we want to modify our application so it better fits our requirements.